Here’s our guide to what you simply cannot miss when visiting the charming coastal village of Yamba.

 The seaside village of Yamba is the sort of place that prompts visiting city dwellers to dream about downsizing.
-Grab an obligatory schooner of beer at the Pacific Hotel, sign up for a surfing lesson, enjoy an iconic coastal walk and swim and fall for Yamba’s low-key Australian charm by exploring its lovely landscapes and beautiful beaches.
-Here are 14 fabulous things to do in Yamba.
+Grab an obligatory schooner of beer at the Pacific Hotel, sign up for a surfing lesson, enjoy an iconic coastal walk, swim at a nearby waterfall and fall for Yamba’s low-key Australian charm by exploring its lovely landscapes and beautiful beaches.
+Here are 18 fabulous things to do in Yamba.

-1. Explore the Blue and Green Pools Angourie
+1. Explore the Blue and Green Pools in Angourie

-The Blue and Green Pools makes an escape to Yamba even more magical.
+The Blue and Green Pools make an escape to Yamba even more magical.
 (Image: Destination NSW)

 2. Take a ferry ride from Yamba to Iluka